 Mycareerpath: This is an online tool that you can use to record your Continuous Professional Development.
 It will benefit you as an Engineering Technician, due to the recording of CPD being made mandatory to anyone registered with the Engineering Council.
-It will also be beneficial as you are able to refer to it when evidencing your experience, whether that is to an employer, client or the Engineering Council if you chose to progress onto Chartered Engineer status.
+It will also be beneficial as you are able to refer to it when evidencing your experience, whether that is to an employer, client or the Engineering Council if you chose to progress onto Incorporated or Chartered Engineer status.

 Weldasearch: This is an online database of over 200,000 welding, joining and allied technologies abstracts.

 TWI library and e-library: Membership offers you access to TWI’s technical library, which contains resources and published materials on different industry sectors.